Transportation

 Uffe Gjøl Sørensen, buying breakfast from a colourful trolley, which serves as a tiny restaurant, Cairo, Egypt.
 (Photo copyright © by Kaj Halberg)

-Woman, sweeping a parking place outside a Daoist temple, Beimen, western Taiwan.
+This woman is sweeping a parking place outside a Daoist temple in the town of Beimen, western Taiwan.
 (Photo copyright © by Kaj Halberg)

 Boy with a pushcart, Old Cairo, Egypt.
 (Photo copyright © by Kaj Halberg)